-Some adjustments were made to the point inventory prior to its processing with SMOKE.
+Some adjustments were made to the point inventory prior to its use in modeling.
 These include:

 - Removing sources with state county codes ending in '777'.
-These are used for 'portable' point sources like asphalt plants. - Removing sources with SCCs not typically used for modeling. - Adjusting latitude-longitude coordinates for sources identified to be substantially outside

-- the county in which they reside. - Removing offshore oil records as reflected by FIPS=85000 because these sources are processed in the othpt sector. - Added 2008 ethanol facilities provided by EPA's OTAQ that were not already included in the 2008 NEI. - Correcting stack parameters for some units with missing or invalid parameter assignments. - Adding South Dakota emissions because they did not submit to the 2008 NEI. - Adding MeadWestVaco facility in Covington, VA because it was missing in the 2008 NEI. - Adding oil and gas emissions that were not otherwise included in the NEI from the Western Regional Air Partnership (WRAP) RPO created year 2006 "Phase III" oil and gas inventory project. - Removing onroad refueling emissions that some states included in the point sector because these are modeled nationwide using MOVES2010b.
+These are used for 'portable' point sources like asphalt plants. - Removing sources with SCCs not typically used for modeling. - Adjusting latitude-longitude coordinates for sources identified to be substantially outside the county in which they reside. - Removed all offshore oil records as reflected by FIPS=85000 because these sources are processed in the othpt sector. - Added 2008 ethanol facilities provided by EPA's OTAQ that were not already included in the 2008 NEI. - Corrected stack parameters for some units with missing or invalid parameter assignments. - Added South Dakota emissions because they did not submit to the 2008 NEI. - Added MeadWestVaco facility in Covington, VA because it was missing in the 2008 NEI. - Added oil and gas emissions that were not otherwise included in the NEI from the Western Regional Air Partnership (WRAP) RPO created year 2006 "Phase III" oil and gas inventory project. - Removed onroad refueling emissions that some states included in the point sector because these are modeled nationwide using MOVES2010b.